Yoo Yeon-seok: 2013–2014: Rising popularity and breakthrough

+2015–present: Leading roles

 In 2015, Yoo was cast in his first leading role on network television as a chef and restaurateur in the romantic comedy series Warm and Cozy, written by the Hong sisters and set on Jeju Island.
 He also starred in the thriller Perfect Proposal (a remake of Woman of Straw), and The Beauty Inside (adapted from the social film of the same title).
 Later in the year, Yoo played the protagonist in Le Passe-Muraille ("The Man Who Walked Through Wall"); this was his first stage musical since his professional acting debut (Yoo had previously appeared in theatrical productions while still in university).

 In 2016, Yoo starred in the period music drama Love, Lies followed by romantic comedy Mood of the Day.
 He returned to the small screen with hit medical drama Dr. Romantic alongside Han Suk-kyu and Seo Hyun-jin.

 In 2018, Yoo starred in romance melodrama Mr. Sunshine penned by Kim Eun-sook.
-To celebrate his 15th debut anniversary Yoo held a fan meeting titled “All About YOO”.

-He then appeared in the musical A Gentleman’s Guide to Love and Murder.
+He then appeared in the musical A Gentleman's Guide to Love and Murder.

 In 2020, Yoo starred in the critically acclaimed and hit medical drama Hospital Playlist, playing Ahn Jeong-won, an assistant professor of pediatric surgery and reprised his role in season 2 in 2021.

 In 2022, Yoo starred in the crime-mystery film Vanishing by French film director Denis Dercourt, as detective Park Jin-ho.
 In December, he starred in the JTBC series The Interest of Love, playing an employee at a bank.

+In 2023, he also reprised his role as Kang Dong-joo in a cameo role in the third season of Dr. Romantic.